Kevin-Haigis-Lab/speclet/notebooks/model-design-experimentation/005_015_model-experimentation-m6.md

 import pandas as pd
 import plotnine as gg
 import pymc3 as pm
-import seaborn as sns
-from numpy.random import exponential, normal, seed from theano import tensor as tt
+from numpy.random import normal, seed from theano import tensor as tt

 notebook_tic = time()